edgeimpulse/expert-projects/image-projects/fomo-stock-tracker-brainchip.md

 It should be noted that the **AKD1000 Neuromorphic Hardware Accelerator** is the main component of this project thanks to some interesting characteristics that make it ideal for this use case.

 Considering that our project will end up being deployed in industrial and commercial environments, it's crucial that it can do its job efficiently and with very low energy consumption.
 This is where BrainChip's technology makes sense.
-Akida™ neuromorphic processor mimics the human brain to analyze only essential sensor inputs at the point of acquisition—processing data with unparalleled performance, precision, and economy of energy.
+Akida™ neuromorphic processor mimics the human brain to analyze only essential sensor inputs at the point of acquisition - processing data with unparalleled performance, precision, and economy of energy.

 ### Software

 To develop the project model we are going to use:

 - [Edge Impulse Studio](https://studio.edgeimpulse.com/)